 Construction and demolition debris disposal

-All materials generated during construction and demolition must be delivered to an authorized facility to maximize recycling.
-To obtain a building permit, building applicants will need to complete the Construction and Demolition Debris Recycling Statement.
+All materials generated during construction and demolition must be delivered to a verified facility to maximize recycling.
+To obtain a building permit, applicants must create a waste management plan on Green Halo or complete the Construction and Demolition Debris Recycling Statement.

-City of Hayward to Update Construction and Demolition Debris Recycling Municipal Code
+City of Hayward Construction and Demolition Debris Recycling Municipal Code:

-The Hayward City Council will be considering amendments to the City’s Construction and Demolition Debris Municipal Code Section (Municipal Code Sec.
-5.10) at an upcoming Council meeting on April 25, 2017.
-Proposed changes will include more stringent requirements intended to increase debris recycling and ensure consistency with the current California Green Building Standards Code (CALGreen).
+The Hayward City Council amended the City’s Construction and Demolition Debris Municipal Code Section (Municipal Code Sec.
+5.10) on April 25, 2017.
+Changes included more stringent requirements intended to increase debris recycling and ensure consistency with the current California Green Building Standards Code (CALGreen).

 - Original City of Hayward Construction and Demolition Debris Recycling Municipal Code Language, adopted March 6, 2001

 If you have any questions about the ordinance or construction and demolition debris recycling, please email firstname.lastname@example.org.